Retopia/Evolutionary-Boids/README.md

 `pip install pygame`
 `pip install pygame_gui`

-To run the program, simply download the project files into a folder after installing the required dependencies and open "main.pyw".
+To run the program, simply download the project files into a folder after installing the required dependencies.
+Then run `python main.py`